Generating infinite random graphs: Zero-one sequences

-What we proved in the first part of this section essentially gives us the behavior of the probability space in the dense case, when $\sum d_i/i=\infty$, and the very sparse case, when $\sum s_id_i/i<\infty$.
+What we proved in Section~\ref{s:density} essentially gives us the behavior of the probability space in the dense case, when $\sum d_i/i=\infty$, and the very sparse case, when $\sum s_id_i/i<\infty$.
 We will summarize these findings (and much more) in Theorem~\ref{thm:zo}.
 This subsection will entirely be devoted to the sparse case.
 Accordingly, throughout the subsection we will assume that $\sum d_i/i<\infty$.
 Our findings \emph{will} apply for the very sparse case, giving an alternative proof of the characterization of the space in that case.
-But note, that the findings at the beginning of this section apply for the very sparse case \emph{in the general setting} (not only zero--one), so those theorems still have their importance.
+But note, that the findings of Section~\ref{s:density} apply \emph{in the general setting} (not only zero--one), so those theorems still have their importance.

 \begin{proposition} $\lim_{i\to\infty}s_i/i=0$. \end{proposition}

 \begin{proof} Let $\epsilon>0$ small.
 Then,

 As $\sum d_i/i<\infty$, the second term converges to zero as $n\to\infty$, so eventually it will be less than $\epsilon/2$. \end{proof}